 What to read next

-- PROGA Act 2025 explainer — the national framework that overlays state law.
+- PROGA 2025 explainer — the national ban that now overlays every state’s law.

-- Is Teen Patti legal in Andhra Pradesh? — the neighbouring state that followed Telangana’s 2017 template with its own 2020 amendment.
+- Is Teen Patti legal in Andhra Pradesh? — the neighbour that followed Telangana’s template with its 2020 amendment.

-- Is Teen Patti legal in Tamil Nadu? — the most-tested state-level ban, modelled in part on Telangana, now at the Supreme Court.
+- Is Teen Patti legal in Tamil Nadu? — the state at the centre of the May 2026 Supreme Court ruling.

 - Responsible play — helplines and self-exclusion guidance.

-This article is informational and reflects our best read of Telangana gaming law as of 2026-05-20.
+This article is informational and reflects our best read of Telangana and national gaming law as of 2026-06-15.
 It is not legal advice.
-If your livelihood or freedom turns on the classification of a specific activity in Telangana, consult a lawyer familiar with Telangana gaming law.
+If your livelihood or freedom turns on the classification of a specific activity, consult a lawyer familiar with the area.
 Corrections welcome at [email protected].

 Adda · Discussion